DEFRA/waste-carriers-frontend/README.md

 	export SAUCE_USERNAME=<your saucelabs username>
 	export SAUCE_ACCESS_KEY=<your sauce access key>

-You may want to edit your local 'hosts' file to have entries for "www.local.wastecarriersregistration.service.gov.uk" and "admin.local.wastecarriersregistration.service.gov.uk".
+You may want to edit your local 'hosts' file to have entries for the public and admin domains and subdomains.

 ##Prerequisites